-- Cloverland Electric Cooperative serves the eastern Upper Peninsula including all the neighboring islands.
+- Cloverland Electric Cooperative serves the eastern Upper Peninsula including 58 neighboring islands.
 The annual energy use of this region is approximately 900 million kilowatt-hours.

 - Cloverland Electric Cooperative is a not-for-profit, member-owned electric utility established in 1938.

-- With the support of Cloverland Electric Cooperative and the Michigan Department of Natural Resources and Environment, the ARL performs freshwater research and stocks fish in the St. Marys River.
+- With the support of Cloverland Electric Cooperative and the Michigan Department of Natural Resources and Environment, the CFRE performs freshwater research and stocks fish in the St. Mary’s River.

-- The ARL raises and releases approximately 25,000 Atlantic salmon into the St. Marys River each year.
+- The CFRE raises and releases approximately 30,000 Atlantic salmon into the St. Mary’s River each year.

 - The CFRE has been housed in a small, two-story section of the east end of Cloverland Electric’s hydro plant.
 CFRE will expand its research, education and hatchery operations with a new facility to be constructed near Alford Park, on the east end of the hydro plant.
 Given the unique location at the nexus of three Great Lakes, CFRE is well positioned to play an important role in increasing scientific understanding and education of Great Lakes issues.
 Therefore, LSSU and the State of Michigan have decided to invest in a new Center for Freshwater Research and Education (CFRE) to increase capacity in freshwater education and science to ensure that the Great Lakes remain great.